Bridgeconn/audio-recorder/README.md

 ---

-`Scibe Audio Eextension` is to provide audio recording features in [Visual Studio Code](https://code.visualstudio.com/).
+`Scibe Audio Extension` is to provide audio recording features in [Visual Studio Code](https://code.visualstudio.com/).
 This extension allows users to record audio straight from the editor for translation purposes.
 This extension can create audio projects of [Scripture Burrito](https://docs.burrito.bible/en/latest/) standard.

 ![img](doc/AudioRecExtn.png)